 These are some examples of self-critical thoughts.
 When we think these thoughts occasionally, and when we are aware of this mental activity, they do not cause much psychological harm.
 However, when their frequency increases, and when they start to connect into well-organized narratives, they tend to trigger very unpleasant emotions, lower our self-esteem, negatively affect our self-image, and can even contribute to depression.

 Critical voice is a well-integrated pattern of destructive thoughts towards ourselves and others.
 The voice can become dominant in our daily lives, continually transforming itself into inner dialogue, where we split ourselves into two parts: the Critic and the Listener.
 Soon we catch ourselves doing things we have never done before, like binge eating or drinking, to soothe the mental pain.
 Instead of being led by one’s core values, the person who obediently listens to this voice no longer acts in their own self-interest, simply because the Inner Critic stubbornly discourages them to do so.
 One no longer lives a fulfilling life inspired by one’s values.
 Distancing herself from the life of purpose and meaning, the person might also distance herself from their partner, or threaten relationships with significant others.
 She could also have problems in everyday performance and productivity at work, suffer from low self-esteem, become increasingly distrustful of herself and others, turn to alcohol and substance abuse, etc.

 Self-criticism is probably a learned behavior and its roots are hidden in early childhood.
-In the beginning, the critical voices were “outside” and belonged to significant others e.g. our parents.
-Over the course of time, these external voices were internalized and have become our own inner reality.
+In the beginning, the critical voices were “outside” and belonged to others e.g. our parents.
+Over time, these external voices were internalized and have become our own inner reality.
 Through the process of integration of these internalized voices, they become an important part of our psyche, influencing everyday behavior.
-In fact, internal self-critic can harm our own self-interest, values, and goals; by and large, we are then talking about self-sabotaging behavior.
+In fact, internal self-critic can harm our own self-interest, values, and goals; by and large, then we are talking about self-sabotaging behavior.